allure-framework/allure-csharp/Allure.XUnit/README.md

 ### Allure.Xunit.Steps deprecation

-The new `Allure.Net.Commons.Allure` facade class was designed specificially for test authors to enhance the Allure report.
+The new `Allure.Net.Commons.AllureApi` facade class was designed specificially for test authors to enhance the Allure report.
 Prefer using functions in this class over the ones from `Allure.Xunit.Steps`.

 ## Attachments
-Use the [`Attachments`](Attachments.cs) class with its methods as well as attachment methods from the `Allure.Net.Commons.Allure` class.
+Use the [`Attachments`](Attachments.cs) class with its methods as well as attachment methods from the `Allure.Net.Commons.AllureApi` class.

 ## Runtime API
-Use the functions of `Allure.Net.Commons.Allure` to enhance the report at runtime.
+Use the functions from `Allure.Net.Commons.AllureApi` to enhance the report at runtime.

 ## Known issues and limitations